-LEFT: Jin-me Yoon, Ear to Ground (video still), 2012, single-channel video, 20:05.
+LEFT: Jin-me Yoon, Ear to Ground (video still), 2012, single-channel video, 20 minutes, 5 seconds.
 RIGHT: Lee Bul, Cravings, 1988, outdoor performance, Jang Heung, Korea, photograph by Choi Jeong Hwa. © Lee Bul.

 Yoon's work in the 2020s pushes further into the realm of performance as a social practice, a strategy she initially explored in the community events she planned for A Group of Sixty-Seven.
 In Untunnelling Vision, 2020, she enacted a space of care and healing encompassing subjective and political positions distinct from her own.
 Yoon seeks to connect traumatic disjunctures, to open up the possibility of new relational futures through experimental editing and mobilizing what she calls the "synthetic real"-deliberately artificial performances and evocations of traumatic pasts through constructed objects that act as "portals" into the present.
-She signals the presence of the "synthetic real" by using the Pantone equivalents of traditional Korean Saekdong colours8 for Rubble the Clown and the painted rocks in All that is carried (Rocks and Rubble), 2020, and for the model of the painted tunnel in Saekdong Skies: Other Ways Through, 2020.
-These instances of the "synthetic real" create a version of what Alison Landsberg calls "prosthetic memory," a form of public cultural memory that Yoon employs to enable relational dialogue.9
+She signals the presence of the "synthetic real" by using the Pantone equivalents of traditional Korean Saekdong colours for Rubble the Clown and the painted rocks in All that is carried (Rocks and Rubble), 2020, and for the model of the painted tunnel in Other Way Through (Saekdong Skies), 2020.
+These instances of the "synthetic real" create a version of what Alison Landsberg calls "prosthetic memory," a form of public cultural memory that Yoon employs to enable relational dialogue.

-Jin-me Yoon, Installation view of Saekdong Skies: Other Ways Through, 2020, inkjet canvases and birch wood, $185 \times 74 \times 80$ cm, at TRUCK Contemporary Art Gallery, Calgary, photograph by Brittany Nickerson.
+Jin-me Yoon, Installation view of Other Way Through (Saekdong Skies), 2020, inkjet canvases and birch wood, $185 \times 74 \times 80$ cm, at TRUCK Contemporary Art Gallery, Calgary, photograph by Brittany Nickerson.